 My daily struggle begins before I even have breakfast, when I fret about what to cook for dinner and the next day’s lunch.
 That is how far I plan ahead.
 Sometimes, when you don’t have the inspiration to cook or the time to buy groceries, you just have to rely on whatever’s left in the fridge and get creative.

-Here are three items that have recently saved me a lot of trouble and time thinking about what to cook, ’cause they’re so damn brilliant on their own:
+Here are three items that have saved me a lot of trouble and time thinking about what to cook, ’cause they’re so darn brilliant on their own:

 1) A jar of French chicken/duck/goose confit

 Photo credit: EatwithMeIstanbul

 This is a really random item to have in a Hong Konger’s fridge.
 I actually got it randomly too when a friend was clearing out his fridge while getting ready to leave Hong Kong.
 It turned out to be the BEST.
 GIFT.
 EVER.

 According to our friend Google, confit is a French word meaning “preserved”.
 In the confit method, meats are cooked in fat for a long time at a low temperature.
 This renders tough cuts like duck legs more tender, and when stored in fat in a cool place, they can last all winter long.

 Shop-bought jars of confit usually come filled to the brim with stewed meat and jellied fat.
 A French colleague led me to the magical world of possibilities of cooking with confit, using the fat from the jar to make some truly delicious things.
 It’s like cooking with oil that is already so packed with flavour and aroma that you don’t have to try that hard to make your food taste good.

 I tried making Hainanese chicken rice with jellied confit fat; it turned out to be my most legit and successful attempt so far.
 And then I made a quick pasta lunch by stir-frying the fat together with some mushrooms; it was heavenly and so fuss free.
 I also made fried rice with it and was blown away by how good a simple rice dish can taste simply by using confit fat.